 Think eating while camping outdoors in the wild can only mean spooning beans out of a tin?
 Think again.
-Sure – when it’s just you and Mother Nature, you have to get resourceful about making food, but we’ve gotten our creative hats on and whipped up a list of mouth-watering, easy-to-follow recipes and snack ideas for all the avid campers out there.
+Sure, when it’s just you and Mother Nature, you have to get resourceful about making food – but we’ve put our creative hats on and whipped up a list of mouth-watering, easy-to-follow recipes and snack ideas for all the avid campers out there.

-We are firmly of the belief that pre-preparing or cooking your own food for your camping trips is part and parcel of the whole experience and shouldn’t be substituted for expensive buys from food stalls in campsites.
-This will save you money and you’ll also be entitled to fully-fledged camper status if you’re putting in the effort and skills to make your own meals, Scouts style!
+We are of the firm belief that pre-preparing or cooking your own food for your camping trips is part and parcel of the whole experience and shouldn’t be substituted for expensive buys from food stalls in campsites.
+This will save you money and you’ll also be entitled to fully-fledged camper status if you’re putting in the effort and skills to make your own meals, Scout style!

 Before you indulge yourself in our recipes, take a minute to read through our practical list of camping food tips that will help you plan out your meals, keeping waste to a minimum and time on your side.

 - Vacuum Flask Meals and Drinks

 - Camping Food Ideas and Recipes:

 Start your meal planning by considering how many days you’re going to be out camping.
 The bulk of the focus should always be on dry, non-perishable food that will last you till the very end of the trip.
 Leave the fresh food and tricky cooking for the early days – the food will keep well up to this point and you’ll still be fresh enough to invest energy and dedication in cooking from scratch.

 Try to pack food that isn’t too heavy to carry around, as this will take a toll on you until you start using up your edible supplies.
 Cans full of liquid food should ideally be kept to a minimum as they will weigh you down considerably if you pile in too many of them.